VicvekSr9485/Bug-Tracking-System/README.md

-# 🐞 Mini Jira - Bug Tracking System
+# 🐞 Bug Tracking System

 A simplified Jira-like issue and project tracking tool built with a full-stack architecture.